SeyedHamidreza/GOOD_descriptor/README.md

 ## LICENSE
 The GOOD descriptor code is released under the BSD License.
 A version of this code under a different licensing agreement, intended for commercial use, is also available.
-Please contact me if interested.
+Please contact if interested.

 ## DEPENDENCIES